tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/扩展实例/创建只读实例_intl_en.md

 Unified read/write separation addresses (i.e., read and write requests are separated automatically) are not supported currently.
 Read-Only instances need to be accessed with separate IPs and ports.
 >?
 >- For read-only instance pricing, see [Product Pricing](https://buy.Intl.cloud.tencent.com/price/cdb).
-- You can now configure a custom and exclusive private network address (IP and port) for a read-only instance on the instance details page.
+- Read-only instances support the configuration of private network addresses on the Instance details page, and support custom modification of private IP and port.

 #### Concepts
 - Read-Only group: it consists of one or more load balancing-enabled read-only instances.
 If there are multiple read-only instances in one read-only group, read request volume can be evenly distributed among the instances. read-only groups provide IPs and ports for access to databases.
 - Read-Only instance: a single-node (with no replica) instance that supports read requests.
-It cannot exist independently; instead, it must be in a read-only group.
+It cannot exist independently; it must be in a read-only group.

 #### Architecture
 The MySQL source-replica binlog sync feature is adopted for read-only instances, which can sync the changes in the source instance (source database) to all read-only instances.
 Given the single-node architecture (without a replica) of read-only instances, repeated attempts to restore a failing read-only instance will be made.
 Therefore, we recommend you choose an RO group over a read-only instance for higher availability.